glaszig/drone-capistrano/DOCS.md

 Use this plugin for deployment via [Capistrano](http://capistranorb.com/).
+The following parameters are required:

-The only requiree configuration option defines the Capistrano tasks to run.
+- `tasks` - The Capistrano tasks to run, e.g. `production deploy`
-Option `bundle_path` allows you to specify the path where Bundler should install Gems.
+- `bundle_path` - Path where Bundler should install gems.
+You probably want this to point to your drone cache path.

 ## Example